Phileosopher/commonplace/mind-neurodivergence-geek.md

 The best definition of a geek is "a hyper-[specialization](jobs-specialization.md) that someone does simply for fun".

 - They may have a career in it, but they'd do it anyway even if they didn't get paid for it.
-- The nature of this means that most geeks are varying forms of [autistic](mind-neurodivergence.md).
+- The nature of this means that most geeks are varying forms of [autistic](mind-neurodivergence-autism.md) or [ADHD](mind-neurodivergence.md). s
 This is a demarcation of the domains of geekdom.

 ## Level 1 - Niche Geek